Scholarly Collaborators

 Co-editor: Sanctuary, Appendix: Compson, Requiem for a Nun, Flags in the Dust, The Reivers, Absalom, Absalom!, Intruder in the Dust, "Spotted Horses," "Delta Autumn," "Race at Morning," "By the People," "Miss Zilphia Gant," "Elly," "Lizards in Jamshyd's Courtyard," "A Name for the City," "Two Soldiers," "Shall Not Perish," "Monk," "Gold Is Not Always," "Lion," "Fool About a Horse," "The Tall Men," "There Was a Queen," "A Courtship," "Skirmish at Sartoris," "My Grandmother Millard," "Ad Astra," "The Hound," "Uncle Willy," "Hair," "A Justice," "A Point of Law," "A Bear Hunt."

-Christopher Rieger is Director of the Center for Faulkner Studies and Professor of English at Southeast Missouri State University.
-He is the author of Clear-Cutting Eden: Ecology and the Pastoral in Southern Literature, and the co-editor of six essay collections, including Faulkner & Morrison, Faulkner & Hurston, Faulkner & Hemingway, and Faulkner & Garcia Marquez. [updated January 2023]
+Christopher Rieger was the Director of the Center for Faulkner Studies and Professor of English at Southeast Missouri State University until 2023.
+He is the author of Clear-Cutting Eden: Ecology and the Pastoral in Southern Literature and Faulkner's Fashions: Gender, Race, Class, and Clothing, and the co-editor of six essay collections, including Faulkner & Morrison, Faulkner & Hurston, Faulkner & Hemingway, and Faulkner & Garcia Marquez.
+He currently works for the U.S. Department of State. [updated September 2024]

 Co-editor: "A Justice," "An Error in Chemistry."
 Additional editing: "Ad Astra," "Barn Burning," "Red Leaves," "Shall Not Perish," The Town, "There Was a Queen," "Two Soldiers."
 Co-author: "Faulkner Mapping|Mapping Faulkner."